 This recipe is based on a Swiss fondue technique to get a multi-layered flavored sauce.
-It’s mixed with the pasta of your choice, baked in the oven and topped with bread crumbs.
-It is delicious with just about any type of protein you wish to serve it with.
+It’s mixed with the pasta of your choice, baked in the oven, and topped with bread crumbs.
+It is delicious with just about any protein you wish to serve.
 You will see that this version is miles above the blue box variety of traditional American Mac n’ Cheese.

-Use this recipe to explore different ways of making your own favorite versions.
-You can substitute one or more of the cheeses, add bacon and top with fresh chives upon taking it out of the oven, or add roasted diced Sandia Hatch chilies and Oaxaca cheese in substitution for the Monterrey Jack.
+Use this recipe to explore different ways of making your favorite versions.
+For example, you can substitute one or more of the cheeses, add bacon and top with fresh chives upon taking it out of the oven, or add roasted diced Sandia Hatch chilies and Oaxaca cheese in substitution for the Monterrey Jack.
 If there is a better recipe for, basically, macaroni and cheese out there, I haven’t had it.

 Conchiglie Pasta and Cheese